cristiroma/skeledrup/README.md

 Suppose you want to bootstrap your new project based on this skelet.
 So, what should you do?

+1. Configure drush: copy etc/drushrc.php to your ~/.drush/ directory
-1. Use _Download ZIP_ Github feature from right menu and unpack into a new directory.
+2. Use _Download ZIP_ Github feature from right menu and unpack into a new directory.
-2. Edit [etc/config.yml](etc/config.yml) to configure project global variables (used by everyone in the team)
+3. Edit [etc/config.yml](etc/config.yml) to configure project global variables (used by everyone in the team)
-3. Instruct each team member to override these global settings by creating a local *etc/local.yml* file
+4. Instruct each team member to override these global settings by creating a local *etc/local.yml* file
-4. Customize [etc/project.yml](etc/project.yml) and [etc/profiles/standard/standard.info](etc/profiles/standard/standard.info) files to enable the modules you want to have for the new project
+5. Customize [etc/project.yml](etc/project.yml) and [etc/profiles/standard/standard.info](etc/profiles/standard/standard.info) files to enable the modules you want to have for the new project
-5. Run ``drush sk-setup`` to download the Drupal core & modules (wrapper around ``drush make``)
+6. Run ``drush sk-setup`` to download the Drupal core & modules (wrapper around ``drush make``)
-6. Run ``drush sk-install`` to create the database and install the Drupal instance on your computer (wrapper around ``drush site-install``)
+7. Run ``drush sk-install`` to create the database and install the Drupal instance on your computer (wrapper around ``drush site-install``)

 Now that you have a new project in place, you want to create a new repo from it and share with the team.